PaN-Finder/pan-finder/README.md

 - Applying schema: `database/README.md` has examples for Docker and local Postgres.

 ## Ingestor
-`ingestor/` provides a basic framework to ingest documents, create chunks, populate filters, and derive numeric filters (service not finalized yet).
+`ingestor/` provides a basic framework for ingesting documents, creating chunks, populating filters, and deriving numeric filters (the service is not yet finalized).
 See its `README.md`.

 ## Build images (optional, local)